On behalf of The Law Office of Gustavo E. Frances, P.A.

 In Florida, a blood alcohol content of .02 percent in a driver under 21 will automatically result in the loss of driving privileges for six months.
 Causing injury to another individual while driving drunk or causing property damage may result in a charge of first-degree misdemeanor along with a $1,000 fine and jail time of up to 12 months.
 Other penalties may be imposed based on prior convictions.

-A driver may wish to consult with an attorney who might review test results and police records.
+A driver may wish to consult with a criminal attorney in Fort Lauderdale who might review test results and police records.
 If inconsistencies are present, the attorney may ask for charges to be lessened or dropped.